Call-second

-In telecommunication, a call-second is a unit used to measure communications traffic density, equivalent to one call with a duration of one second.
+In telecommunications, a call-second is a unit used to measure communications traffic density, equivalent to one call with a duration of one second.

 Traffic is measured independent of users.
 For example, one user making two 75-second calls is equivalent to two users each making one 75-second call, as each case produces 150 call-seconds of traffic.

 A CCS (centacall-second) is often used to describe 100 call-seconds, so 3600 call-seconds = 36 CCS = 1 call-hour.

 In a communication network, a trunk (link) can carry numerous concurrent calls by means of multiplexing.
 Hence a particular number of call-seconds can be carried in infinitely many ways as calls are established and cleared over time.
 For example, one call-hour could be one call for an hour or two (possibly concurrent) calls for half an hour each.
 Call-seconds give a measure of the average number of concurrent calls.

 Offered load is defined as the traffic density per unit time, measured in erlangs.
 An erlang is defined as one call-hour per hour, or 3,600 call-seconds per hour.

 Hence, if one CCS is measured over a one-hour period, the offered load is 1/36 erlangs.